-Ifaty to Andavadoaka via RN9 More direct and quicker but potholed in patches; 4WD needed.
+Ifaty to Andavadoaka via RN9 Usually quicker but potholed in patches; 4WD needed for second half.

-Tuléar to Anakao via Betioky Terrible road but better closer to Anakao; 4WD required.
+Tuléar to Anakao via Betioky Terrible road but better closer to Anakao; security might be an issue; 4WD required.

 Itampolo to Ampanihy via Androka Very bad, often rocky road, confusing tracks, maps not accurate.
 Use a local guide.